Howard Roberts (sculptor): Robert Fulton

 Roberts helped to turn American tastes away from Italianate Neo-Classicism to French Beaux-Arts realism.
 In an 1877-78 national design competition among thirty American sculptors for a statue to represent Pennsylvania in the U.S. Capitol, Roberts was the unanimous choice of the judges.
-Rather than creating a heroic work, he modeled a young Robert Fulton dressed in casual clothes, deep in thought, contemplating the possibilities of the steamboat model he holds in his lap:
+Rather than creating a traditional heroic work, he modeled a young Robert Fulton dressed in casual clothes, deep in thought, contemplating the possibilities of the steamboat model he holds in his lap:

 —A statue of Robert Fulton has been finished in the clay by Howard Roberts.
 Fulton is dressed as a working man, and is intent on a small model held in the right hand, the forearm being bare.
 About his chair are tools.
 The model has been accepted by the Legislature.

 This exactly paralleled what Thomas Eakins was doing in his paintings of William Rush and His Model — depicting the artistic/intellectual process of the sculptor/inventor that culminated in his success, rather than just celebrating the great man.

 Art historian David Sellin conjectured that Roberts likely sent Alfred Stauch to Italy to pick out the Carrara marble for Robert Fulton.
 Stauch returned to Philadelphia, and roughed out the piece in marble "in the Chestnut Street studio under the daily supervision of the artist.
 Roberts himself put on the finishing touches and cut the face."
 Robert Fulton was installed in Statuary Hall at the U.S. Capitol, where it was unveiled on February 26, 1883.